joec05/social-media-app-flutter/README.md

 * Appwrite as cloud storage for images

-* Redux as primary state management
+* Custom class as primary state management

 ## Features

+* Skeleton loading

 * Sign up and login